The 8 triangle matchstick puzzle

 Uniqueness of a geometric shape requires,

-If the shape is rotated in any way (or flipped horizontally or vertically), it should not become same as another shape that is already under consideration for uniqueness.
+If the shape is rotated in any way (or flipped horizontally or vertically), it should not become the same as another shape that is already under consideration for uniqueness.

 This is the rotationally unique property for the two possible solutions.
-And if you flip the possible solution 4 horizontally, it would become exactly same as the possible solution 3.
+And if you flip the possible solution 4 horizontally, it would become exactly the same as the possible solution 3.
 The two possible solutions are not unique—they represent only one unique solution.

-The third unique solution is shown below.
+The third unique solution is shown.

 Answering the second part of the puzzle is not as easy as finding the first solution.
 But once you go through the exhaustive step by step systematic method for finding all unique solutions, you gain an insight in pattern structures and methods that you won't have had otherwise.